Zenius2016/BoardAlfa/firstAssignment/README.md

 you can use your other function from 1.a to solve this :

-nub, sort, minimum, maximum, inits, tails, union, intersect, group, splitAt, partition, replicate
+nub, sort, minimum, maximum, inits, tails, union, intersect, group, splitAt, partition, replicate, words, lines

 If you want to be teacher's pet reimplement subsequences and permutations